RUCKBReasoning/GLM-Dialog/README.md

 ## Evaluation platform:

 we provide a simple human evaluation strategy that enables a human to centrally converse with several dialogue models at once and implicitly compare these bots during the conversation process.
-You can access the evaluation platform here (https://aigc.aminer.cn/racetrack), which currently includes CDial-GPT(https://github.com/thu-coai/CDial-GPT), EVA2.0(https://github.com/thu-coai/EVA), and Plato2(https://arxiv.org/abs/2006.16779), GLM10B, GLM130B(https://github.com/THUDM/GLM-130B), and GLM-Dialog for evaluation.
+You can access the evaluation platform [here] (https://aigc.aminer.cn/racetrack), which currently includes [CDial-GPT](https://github.com/thu-coai/CDial-GPT), [EVA2.0](https://github.com/thu-coai/EVA), and [Plato2](https://arxiv.org/abs/2006.16779), [GLM10B, GLM130B](https://github.com/THUDM/GLM-130B), and GLM-Dialog for evaluation.
 We release the code for our evaluation framework at [DialEvaluation](https://github.com/RUCKBReasoning/DialEvaluation).